Mk-0-wan/alx-system_engineering-devops/0x0F-load_balancer/README.md

 #### TLS Passthrough Proxy
-its passive all the encryption and decryption is done at the end-points.
+Its passive all the encryption and decryption is done at the end-points.

-Only used for loadbalancing purposes
+Only used for loadbalancing purposes.

-Secure since Protocal defined is used all through out the connection and not connection is lost between the server and client.
+So secure since all the connection between the client and the server is never lost.
+All these is done under the HTTPS protocal

-Only bottleneck it's deem costly.
+Only bottleneck it's a costly process.

-## How to configure HAProxy file
+## HAProxy Config Syntax
 -----
 - Using the round robbin algorithm
 ```cfg